waku-org/js-waku/guides/reactjs-relay.md

   }, [waku, wakuStatus]);

   const sendMessageOnClick = () => {
-    if (wakuStatus !== 'Ready') return;
+    // Check Waku is started and connected first. if (wakuStatus !== 'Ready') return;

     sendMessage(`Here is message #${sendCounter}`, waku, new Date()).then(() =>
       console.log('Message sent')
     );

+    // For demonstration purposes.
     setSendCounter(sendCounter + 1);
   };